 The trucking industry is heavily regulated by the federal and state governments so there is a considerable amount of paperwork involved such as:

 - Acquire licenses (apportioned plates, etc.), and permits relevant to your intended area of operations and type of cargo.
+Of course, you’ll need your CDL.
+But other important licenses and permits include your USDOT number and a BOC-3 filing.

 Step 4 - Acquire Necessary Equipment

 Start buying the equipment (truck, trailer, etc.) you planned for in step two.
-At this point, you’re probably not generating any revenue so avoid overextending your budget by buying items you don’t need yet.
+At this point, you’re probably not generating any revenue, so avoid overextending your budget by buying items you don’t need yet.

 Here are a few tips when it comes to purchasing a truck and/or trailer: